claytantor/niftyx-poc/README.md

 Then client can then use the websocket to monitor the status of the transaction.

+In the example below the API is getting called to create a payment payload on the backend (instead of in the browser) because some backend orchestration needs to be done at time of payment. *This* is what makes this application "hybrid" becuase payloads are being generated both using the xumm SDK on the front and backends, all protected by the xumm JWT.

 ```javascript
 PayloadService.getPayment(formState.prompt).then((res) => {
     console.log("payment response", res.data);